SonsOfPHP/sonsofphp/docs/components/logger/index.md

 ### Handlers

-Handlers will HANDLE the message.
-This could be simply be writing the log message to a log file.
+Handlers are responsible for "handling" the log message.
+The handler will send the log message where it's been configured to.
+Out of the box, it supports a few different handlers.

 ### Enrichers

-Enrichers will add extra metadata to the log message.
+Enrichers will add extra context to the log message.
 This could be the git hash or memory usage, or anything else you want.

+Enrichers are also used to modify context values in case someone adds sensitive values in there.

 ### Filters